[rank_math_breadcrumb]

-Are you a homeowner looking for more information about backflow testing prices?
+Are you a homeowner looking for more information about backflow testing cost?
 We did the research and put together the most comprehensive guide to backflow preventer testing costs on the internet.

-Keep reading to make sure you are getting a good deal on your backflow test on the valve protecting your drinking water.
+Read to ensure you get a good deal on your backflow test on the valve protecting your drinking water.

 Backflow Testing Average Cost

-There is no one ‘set price’ for backflow tests in the United States.
+There is no one ‘price’ for backflow tests in the United States.
 Certified professionals will charge more than uncertified plumbers – but they may not be able to file important city certifications or make repairs.

 Most home backflow testing costs between $150 to $250 dollars.
 Use our table below for more pricing information for your home